 Beginning in 2018, another issue affecting U.S. expat investors are the new EU MiFID II regulations.
 These new EU regulations affect what are called PRIIPs (Packaged Retail Investment and Insurance Products) and KIDs (Key Information Documents).
 The law imposes requirements that investment funds distributed to retail investors must produce specific EU compliant fact sheets and disclosures.

 No publicly traded U.S. investment funds (such as ETFs and mutual funds) have produced these EU specific documents as of November 2019.
 Major U.S. custodians such as Charles Schwab, Fidelity, TD Ameritrade, and other brokers who facilitate the purchase of these investments are complying with MiFid II in different ways.
 Some firms have stopped accepting EU resident clients (even U.S. citizens living abroad).
 Others concluded that direct sale of U.S. ETFs to EU residents is not permitted under the MiFID II rules and have further restricted U.S. expat accounts.
 With these constant changes, it may be advisable to work with an American expat financial advisor.

 Best Brokerage Options for American Expats:

 So how should American expats deal with this account restriction issue?
 What is the best online expat broker?
 Companies solely focused on brokerage operations (i.e. do not have significant commercial banking operations) have been able to continue working with American expats.
 The internal legal structures of these financial institutions may allow them to comply with international regulations related to working with clients in multiple countries and they will not restrict American expat brokerage accounts.

-Having a brokerage account frozen when living abroad may finally be the impetus to seek out a specialized American expat financial advisor who understands the unique cross-border tax and investing issues that global families must understand.
+Having a brokerage account frozen or closed when living abroad may finally be the impetus to seek out a specialized American expat financial advisor who understands the unique cross-border tax and investing issues that global families must understand.
 Americans living abroad must pay close attention to their personal finances and understand how multiple tax jurisdictions interact.
-With careful planning and the right advice, American expats can invest in a compliant and tax-efficient manner.
+With careful planning and the right advice, American expats can invest in a compliant and tax-efficient manner through multiple expat compliant investment custodians.